brooklynrail/brooklynrail-platform/content/events/2021/01/curatorial-activism-decolonial-curating-maura-reilly-friends.md

 event_platform:
   - zoom
 ---
-*Please note that this event takes place at **6pm ET**.
+*Please note that this event takes place at **6pm EST**.
 To get the Zoom link and email reminders, please register at the link above.*

 {{< image media="2021/01/arizona-state-university-school-of-art-herberger-institute-for-design-the-arts" size="lg" >}}